 Photocopy machines come in different shapes and sizes.
-Before buying a copier, you need to ask yourself: what are my needs?
+Before buying a copier, you need to be aware of your business needs.

 Most copy machines are multifunctional and may have an incorporated printer, a finisher that can staple pages together or punch holes in the margin.
 Your needs will mostly concern the scope, capacity, and speed at which your machine can copy and print:

-4) Multifunction copy machines> will have a wide scan and printing scope.
+These will have a wide scan and printing scope.
 They are the most common devices as they can meet a wide variety of needs and are suitable for almost any company.
-These machines tend to have have: multiple paper trays that can simultaneously print on different paper sizes, a large scanning surface, and are able to print and copy different qualities.
+These machines tend to have multiple paper trays that can simultaneously print on different paper sizes, a large scanning surface, and are able to print and copy different qualities.